ellis/ML-Playground/prompts.md

 -   Look for these missing tranlsations: "the good" and "the bad" and "TL;DR" and "Learn more...".
 -   In the long explanations of the various algorithms, please adapt the language and content to a 6th-grade level (and keep it German, of course)

+---

+-   Than automatic translation isn't working.
+Rather than translating based on browser, just hardcode the German.
+Also need to translate "Parameters" and "Use Cases".

+-   Please check all of the links and whether they are still good.
+Remove outdated ones.